 The thoughtfulness of the conservative mind is grounded in the continuity of its connection to the past.
 Detailed, rich, meaningful, and life giving continuity with our civilization's legacies of moral truths, principles, structures of government, and proprieties of social convention must inform the conservative mind as it thinks about the issues of our day.
 The conservative mind embraces custom, convention, and continuity, because this quintessentially conservative habit improves our ability to reason with excellence about individual, social and political issues.
 In the complete absence of this embrace, it is impossible to be conservative.
 How can one conserve a heritage, if one has no knowledge of that heritage?
 In disconnection from our civilization's customs, conventions, and in the absence of all such continuity with the legacies of our past, the unprincipled conservative is conservative in name only.
 In such a disconnected condition, the unprincipled conservative has arrived at the point where the name conservative means nothing.

 When we allow the best of the legacies of our civilization to inform us and help guide us, we can think and behave as conservatives who actually possess a valuable heritage and can actually make a useful difference.
 The conservative mind is biased against novel pronouncements and abstract reasoning that are asserted in a disconnected way from our past conventions and traditions.
-But when conservatives forget, or worse yet, are just completely ignorant about the profound depth and details of the heritage of their own country and religion, we cease to be conservative in any measurable way except that we may have some remnant of inert inclination akin to one of Edmund Burke's cows.
+But when conservatives forget, or worse yet, are just completely ignorant about the profound depth and details of the heritage of their own country or religion, we cease to be conservative in any measurable way except that we may have some remnant of inert inclination akin to one of Edmund Burke's cows.
 Adherence to custom, convention, and continuity, demands that we remember and are thoughtful about the best of our heritage.
 The forgetfulness and ignorance of so many modern American conservatives about the very things that are needed in order to make them functionally conservative is forcing them to be vulnerable to conservative pretenders.
 Today's conservative pretenders, who are empowered by the people's forgetful ignorance, eagerly toss genuine conservatism into the trash in the mad rush to win an election.
 The predominance of the forgetfulness and ignorance about the full richness of the legacies of our past is killing the power of conservatism to bring forth a beneficial contribution to the welfare of the United States of America.

 3. Conservatives believe in what may be called the principle of prescription.